splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-exporter.rst

 Translation rules and metric transformations
 ========================================================

-Use the ``translation_rules`` config field to transform metrics, or produce custom metrics by copying, calculating, or aggregating other metric values without requiring an additional processor.
+Use the ``translation_rules`` field to transform metrics or produce custom metrics by copying, calculating, or aggregating other metric values without requiring an additional processor.

 Translation rules currently allow the following actions: